 Retaining customers is a crucial aspect of any business, yet it’s often overlooked.
 Many businesses focus solely on acquiring new customers rather than keeping existing ones.

 I refer to this approach as quick-sanding.
-You’re relying on new customer acquisition due to your retention or returning customer metrics are either miniscule or non-existent at all.
+You’re relying on new customer acquisition due to your retention or returning customer metrics being either minuscule or non-existent at all.

 Preventing churn is just as important as winning new customers and in this article, I will explore how focusing on activation during onboarding can solve retention issues.